Scoping for PCI DSS Compliance

 The basic and the foremost activity is scoping for PCI DSS Compliance assessment.
 Scoping activity might look bit easy in general but it can be a real challenge for the assessor while performing it (which particular segment process, transmit or store the cardholder data, which does not).

 How important is scoping for PCI DSS Compliance assessment, can be determined through Guidance for PCI DSS Scoping “The first step of a PCI DSS assessment is to accurately determine the scope of the review.”
 At least annually and prior to the annual assessment, the assessed entity should confirm the accuracy of their PCI DSS scope by identifying all locations and flows of cardholder data and ensuring they are included in the PCI DSS scope.

 It is a core responsibility of an assessor to get the scoping determined accurately because a single flaw in scoping activity might lead to the failure of the whole PCI DSS assessment.

-So here are some common method used by the assessors to determine the scope of the PCI Compliance project.
+So here are some common method used by the QSA to determine the scope of the PCI Compliance project.

 - Network diagram